dsmolen1/Google-Sheets-Encryption/readme.md

 Only the data in the sheet is preserved; any formulas are lost.

 Used carefully, this code will keep data safe from a casual viewer.
-Although the encryption itself is strong, the process of moving and stroing data in the cloud can be expolited by a determined adversary.
+Although the encryption itself is strong, the process of moving and storing data in the cloud can be exploited by a determined adversary.
 In particular, you should ensure that no plaintext is shown in the version history of the spreadsheet.